 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-HELIOS DKD Hospital Wiesbaden, located in Aukammallee, Wiesbaden, Germany offers patients Endoscopic Retrograde Cholangiopancreatography (ERCP) procedures among its total of 156 available procedures, across 22 different specialties.
-Currently, there's no pricing information for Endoscopic Retrograde Cholangiopancreatography (ERCP) procedures at HELIOS DKD Hospital Wiesbaden, as all prices are available on request only, whilst the national average price is approximately ฿105,050.
-There are many specialists available at the Hospital, with 7 in total, and they are not accredited by any recognized accreditations institutes
+HELIOS DKD Hospital Wiesbaden, can be found in Aukammallee, Wiesbaden, Germany and offers its patients Endoscopic Retrograde Cholangiopancreatography (ERCP) procedures as well as 156 other procedures, across 22 different procedure categories.
+At present, there is no pricing information for Endoscopic Retrograde Cholangiopancreatography (ERCP) procedures at HELIOS DKD Hospital Wiesbaden.
+The pricing information is quite specialised, so it's only available on request, and the average price is around ฿105,050.
+Many medical professionals work at the Hospital, with 7 in total, and HELIOS DKD Hospital Wiesbaden is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?